Nigeria has various tax incentives intended to encourage investment in key sectors of the economy, as follows.

 Rural location incentives

 Certain incentives are available to companies located in rural areas.
 The incentives take the form of tax reductions at graduated rates for enterprises located at least 20 kilometres from available electricity, water, and tarred roads.
+This incentive has been deleted effective 1 September 2023.
+However there is scope to claim the incentive for expenditure incurred on or before the effective date.

 Export processing zones (EPZs) and free trade zones (FTZs) are locations within Nigeria designated by the government as free areas where export trade activities can be carried on free of tax and foreign exchange restrictions.